allencch/med/README.md

 `sudo ./med-qt`

-3. In order to run the command-line,

-`sudo ./med [PID]`

 TODO
 ====
-1. Add All button.
-2. Memory editor dialog (view any memory as block).
+1. Memory editor dialog (view any memory as block).
-3. Scan by address (from/to).
+2. Scan by address (from/to).
-4. Scan by array.
+3. Scan by array.
-5. Scan by string.
+4. Scan by string.
-6. Scan by changes.
+5. Scan by changes.
-7. Scan by pointer(?)
+6. Scan by pointer(?)